-Your Company is a technology-driven organization and has core competence in areas of process research, process development, analytical development and process engineering.
-It has, over the years, developed in-house capabilities to design, develop, execute and commission production plants of its own.
+Your Company is a technology-driven organization and has core competence in areas of process research. process development, analytical development and process engineering.
+It has, over the years, developed in-house capabilities to execute and commission design, develop, production plants of its own.
 Also, your Company continuously strives to introduce or implement technological upgradation in several ways.
 The technologies adopted by the Company are not only energy efficient but also more reliable and meeting the quality expectations of all customers in order to delight them.